Nivalyx/osu-wiki/wiki/People/Beatmap_Nominators/id.md

 A Beatmap Nominator cannot be demoted to probation.
 If concerns are raised regarding their performance, they would either be issued a warning or be removed from the group.

-## Benefits
+## Keutamaan

-Beatmap Nominators are granted the following benefits:
+Para anggota Beatmap Nominator akan memiliki berbagai keutamaan berikut:

 - **[osu!supporter](/wiki/osu!supporter)**: An osu!supporter tag that lasts for the duration of their group membership.
 - **Tenure badge**: A [profile badge](/wiki/Community/Profile_badge) that displays the number of years they have been a BN.